STUDY, INTERN, HIGH SCHOOL, AND GAP YEAR PROGRAMS

 Low GPA Policy

 API believes in the importance of a strong GPA but is willing to consider an applicant whose GPA falls below the official requirement in certain instances.
-Students are asked to submit a statement of explanation addressing the reasons behind their low GPA.
+Students may be asked for additional information, such as a GPA statement, one or more letter of recommendation, and an academic standing statement from your home university.
+If API cannot admit a student for the program originally desired, we will advise on alternate programs for which you qualify.

 Special Application Considerations for Non-U.S. Citizens